Neuroscience Institute Visiting Scholar Program

 Appointment of a visiting scholar is at the discretion of the Neuroscience Institute and is subject to the following requirements:

 - Sponsor.
-Each visiting scholar be sponsored by a Virginia Mason Neuroscience Institute provider who has expertise consistent with areas of interest identified by the visiting scholar.
+Each visiting scholar must be sponsored by a Virginia Mason Neuroscience Institute provider who has expertise consistent with areas of interest identified by the visiting scholar.
 Applicants identify and confirm sponsorship prior to application.
 Acceptance as a visiting scholar is subject to the provider's availability during the requested time frame.

 - Visa.
 If invited, visiting scholars must provide proof of a valid United States visa which allows participation in the Visiting Scholar Program.
 Visiting scholars are required to secure their own visas for the duration of the visiting scholar appointment.